New Carmel location opening soon!

 May 22, 2025

 Eating should be a joyful, nourishing part of each day.
 But for individuals living with dementia, mealtimes can become challenging — even distressing.
-Your loved one may forget how to use utensils, refuse certain foods, or become distracted or overwhelmed during meals.
+Your loved one may forget how to use utensils, refuse certain foods, or become distracted during meals.
+Helping your loved one eat well with dementia requires patience, planning, and compassion.

 At Story Cottage, we create peaceful, structured dining experiences that encourage comfort, nutrition, and social connection.
-If you’re caring for someone with dementia at home, here are some gentle, evidence-based ways to support healthy eating while preserving dignity and ease.
+If you’re caring for someone at home, these gentle, evidence-based tips can help your loved one eat well with dementia while preserving dignity and ease.

-According to the Alzheimer’s Association Greater Indiana Chapter, dementia can impact appetite, taste preferences, chewing and swallowing abilities, and attention span.
-As the disease progresses, your loved one may:
+According to the Alzheimer’s Association, dementia can affect appetite, taste, chewing and swallowing abilities, and focus.
+Over time, your loved one may:

 • Forget to eat or lose interest in food